Blogdown tutorial (Part 4)

-We start this last part of the tutorial where we have finished last time (picture 10 of part 3).
+We start this last part of the tutorial where we have finished last time.

 public-folder does not need version control, committed and uploaded.
 Select the public folder under the Git tab on the right upper pane and select from the configuration menu